CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/UuidpoolPoolMember.md

 `func (o *UuidpoolPoolMember) HasPool() bool`

 HasPool returns a boolean if a field has been set.

+### GetReservation

+`func (o *UuidpoolPoolMember) GetReservation() UuidpoolReservationRelationship`

+GetReservation returns the Reservation field if non-nil, zero value otherwise.

+### GetReservationOk

+`func (o *UuidpoolPoolMember) GetReservationOk() (*UuidpoolReservationRelationship, bool)`

+GetReservationOk returns a tuple with the Reservation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReservation

+`func (o *UuidpoolPoolMember) SetReservation(v UuidpoolReservationRelationship)`

+SetReservation sets Reservation field to given value.

+### HasReservation

+`func (o *UuidpoolPoolMember) HasReservation() bool`

+HasReservation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)